ultralytics/ultralytics/docs/en/yolov5/tutorials/model_export.md

 # TFLite, ONNX, CoreML, TensorRT Export

 📚 This guide explains how to export a trained YOLOv5 🚀 model from PyTorch to ONNX and TorchScript formats.
-UPDATED 8 December 2022.

 ## Before You Start